 Model UN is a simulation of the real United Nations: Groups of students represent different countries.
 Nations then gather at a conference to create, debate and adopt or reject solutions to global problems put forth by each nation.
 Students develop skills in public speaking, debate, conflict resolution, critical thinking, and research.
 Each school year, they participate in at least two conferences.

 Throughout the school year, there are multiple opportunities for students to serve as ambassadors for the school.
 First among these opportunities is that of serving in the role of tour guide, but resource committee members help with multiple school functions at school and in the community.

 Stock Market Club

-The Canterbury High School Stock Market Club aims to expose students to the world of stock trading.
-Students are given an online brokerage account (consisting of fake money) with which they can buy and sell stocks at their leisure.
-At the end of the year, they will determine who has finished with the most valuable portfolio.
-Stock market fundamentals and investing strategies are discussed at the monthly meetings.
+The Stock Market Club aims to expose students to the world of stock trading.
+Students are given an online brokerage account (consisting of fake money) with which they can buy and sell stocks.
+At the end of the year, they determine who has finished with the most valuable portfolio.
+The club meets monthly to discuss stock market fundamentals and investment strategies.

 International Student Organization

 ISO meets roughly one time per month to celebrate a world culture.
 Usually some aspect of an ISO gathering centers around food, but in the end, the group aims to bring together students from vastly differently backgrounds.

 "The Untitled Paper"